 It's not my intention to duplicate all the configuration screens documented at FreeNAS, but the first thing you should do is lock down your server by setting the admin password by going to Account -> My Account -> Change Admin User

 You should also set up the outgoing email facility so alerts and daily health reports can be sent to your account. go to System -> Settings -> Email and populate dependent upon your email system.
-I use Gmail - so if you do too, then your configuration will look like this
+I use Gmail - so if you do too, then your configuration will look like the above.

 Now it's time for the fun stuff.
 Let's create the volume.
 We'll be using Z-Raid for our 3x2TB drives which is the (better) equivalent of RAID5.
-Go to Storage -> Volumes -> Volume Manager and fill in the form as such:
+Go to Storage -> Volumes -> Volume Manager and fill in the form as above.

 Next task is create the user who will be accessing the data.
 This is a system for me and only me.
 It is for personal use, therefore my system is going to be simple.
 I created a new user in the form below at Account -> Users -> Add User.
 A few settings to note - I have set the home directory to the volume where my data will be held, and I have changed the permissions so ensure only me + my own personal group can access the data.

 To connect to the share in Linux, I use the Dolphin file manager which is installed in the KDE desktop.
 So load up Dolphin, right click on the breadcrumb trail, and click on the edit radio button.
 This opens up the breadcrumb trail so a uri can be specified manually.
 Use the following convention: smb://username@IP_ADDRESS/share_name.
 The user credentials dialog box will then be presented - use the user / password combination that was created earlier.
-The share will then be available
+The share will then be available.

 To connect to the share using Windows Vista, open an Explorer window and navigate to network.
 Windows will 'see' the FreeNAS server and by clicking 'FREENAS', the login credential dialog is displayed.